Zachary-Levesque/Adaptive-Market-Regime-Framework/README.md

 5. **Backtests** the selected signal against SPY, equal-weight, and momentum baselines
 6. **Reports** alpha diagnostics, regime-conditional results, stress tests, and pre-RL readiness checks

-Planned but not implemented:
+Implemented but gated:

 1. PPO reinforcement-learning position sizing
 2. Intraday execution through Alpaca
 3. FastAPI/React dashboard and live daily recommendation workflow

-The project should not move to RL until `python -m src.alpha.build_readiness` passes.
-The current local artifacts show a positive but weak alpha signal that underperforms simple benchmarks.
+These layers are intentionally blocked by the research gate.
+The project should not move to RL, execution, or live recommendations until `python -m src.alpha.build_readiness` and `python -m src.build_completion_report` pass.
+The current local artifacts show a positive but weak alpha signal that underperforms simple benchmarks and does not have GFC-era stress coverage.

 Target daily output once the planned live layer exists: